peter-sw-tsai/nesi-example-workflow/README.md

 # Example workflow
-This repository contains set of slurms scripts used for processing and analysing short read whole genome sequencing dataset.
+This repository contains set of slurm scripts used for processing and analysing short read whole genome sequencing dataset.
+The germline analysis performed using DeepVariant v1.5.0 on the "normal" sample whereas the somatic snvs/indels are called using VarScan2.4.6
 Please modify it accordingly based on the environment

 Step 1.
 Trimming with fastp `1_fastp_array.sl`